Axe (gamer)

 Jeffrey Williamson (born 1991), known professionally as Axe, is an American professional Super Smash Bros.
 Melee player.
-As of 2025, he is ranked as the fourth best Melee player in the world and has finished in the top ten of formal rankings presented by Red Bull every year since 2016.
+As of 2025, he is ranked as the 7th best Melee player in the world and has finished in the top ten of formal rankings presented by Red Bull and esports team Panda Global every year between 2016 and 2022.
 Some of his notable tournament placements at major Melee tournaments include first place at Smash Summit 8, second place at GENESIS 6, and fifth place at EVO 2014.

 Williamson has primarily competed using Pikachu and is widely considered to be the best Melee Pikachu player of all time.
 Commentators have noted his fast-paced style of play.
 He has been sponsored by the esports team Tempo Storm since 2015.
-A 2021 list compiled by PGstats ranked Axe as the twelfth-greatest Melee player of all time.
+A 2021 list compiled by PGstats ranked Williamson as the twelfth-greatest Melee player of all time.

 Career

 Early career and sponsorship (2007–2015)

 Williamson started playing Super Smash Bros.
 Melee upon its release in 2001.
 He would only discover the competitive Super Smash Bros. scene five years later when he competed in his first tournament in high school.
 He formally became involved with the competitive scene after he started attending local tournaments in 2007, taking inspiration for his handle "Axe" from the Axe product brand.
 By the end of the year, he became one of the top ten Melee players in the rankings for his home state of Arizona.
 He began competing at national tournaments after attending Genesis in 2009, and was ranked as the best player in his state's rankings in 2010.
 After defeating several high-ranked players at Apex 2010, he began to solidify his status as a top player through high placements at major tournaments.

 In 2014, Williamson tied for 5th place at MLG Anaheim after defeating top player Juan "Hungrybox" DeBiedma.
 In July, he signed a sponsorship deal with esports team Mortality eSports, and quit his job later that year to fully dedicate his time to professional competition.
 He has also been affiliated with esports team Most Valuable Gaming.
 Representing Mortality eSports, Williamson tied for 5th place at EVO 2014, where he notably defeated Otto "Silent Wolf" Bisno, completing a four-stock in Game 3 in under a minute.
 He departed from Mortality eSports after six months.
 In April 2015, he attended MVG Sandstorm, a national tournament, where he placed in third after defeating top players William "Leffen" Hjelte and Joseph "Mang0" Marquez.
 In July, he signed a sponsorship deal with Tempo Storm alongside fellow Melee professional Weston "Westballz" Dennis.
 Later that month, he tied for 7th place at EVO 2015.
 In October, he placed in 17th at The Big House 5.